magus/git-stack-cli/README.md

 ## TODO

 - select commit ranges

-  - manual rebase to re-label commits locally
   - capture PR title when creating new group

+- display PR status table (new, outdated, etc.) after sync

+- ManualRebase
   - set nice PR title and summary (diff stack table)

-- flow

-  walk commits and gather commit ranges commit ranges <--> PRs if we cannot gather commit ranges it means we have new or re-ordered commits -> display PR status table (new, outdated, etc.)

-  if --check
-    -> exit

-  if any metadata.id are out of place if any new commits
-    -> select commit ranges
-    -> update local commit metadata

-  if needs update
-  if --force
-    -> sync

-  -> display PR status table (new, outdated, etc.)

   - build table of stacked PRs to add to each PR as comment
     - order based on local sha ordering (i.e. group_list, which reflects PR order)
     - delete and update comment in pr if necessary (use regex)

-- avoid updating commits which have not changed
-  - during first walk discover first dirty/new commit and start new branch from that sha
-  - this avoids the cherry pick which creates a new sha, meaning the sha will stay the same
-  - then we can add back the force functionality to forcefully push to remote overriding this optimization

 - interactive PR status table